thr-consulting/imperium/packages/auth/README.md

 Takes a user object and returns the basic user info.
 Only include the bare minimum of information here. ie. User ID, name, emails.

-## Implementing your own authentication package
-If you implement your own authentication package you will need to do the following:

-### Auth model
-You will need to create a model called `Auth` with the following methods:

-#### `defaultAuth()`
-This method must return an authentication object that is defaulted to blank.

-#### `async buildAuthFromJwt(decodedJwt)`
-This method must build an authentication object from decoded JWT information.

-#### `async serializeAuth(auth)`
-This method must take an authentication object and serialize it for transport to the client.